davidhay25/actnow/input/pagecontent/api-input.md

 This is the preferred approach in this guide.

 ### Details

+> Considering that when there is an update the entire patient record is transmitted in the bundle
+> and that each bundle is a single patient (though not really required)
+> reason is that a number of the resource extensions mean that the resource needs to be updated
+> for example the regimen cycle count extension will start at 1 and increment each time a new
+> cycle is established

+> Need to consider the impact on the extract for analytics

 This section describes how data is sent from client applications to the system, assuming that conditional updates can be used.